malekbenz/malekbenz/_posts/2016-08-10-Serving-static-content-with-AspNet-core.md

 ```

-## Can we serve another direcory contents:
+## What about serving other direcories contents:

 Static files are typically located in the `web root` (`<content-root>/wwwroot`) folder.
 See Content root and Web root in Introduction to ASP.NET Core for more information.